davidcalhoun/deep-object-assign-with-reduce/readme.md

 [![Downloads][downloads-image]][npm-url]

 ## Introduction
 Deep `Object.assign()` written with modern, functional JavaScript.
-Inspired by `deep-assign` and `Object.assign`.
+Inspired by `deep-assign` and the need for a deeper `Object.assign`.

-No dependencies and very tiny - only 632 bytes gzipped.
+No dependencies and very tiny - only ~450 bytes gzipped.

 ## Installation
 In your project directory, type: